RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 ## Cleaning and retrobrighting the covers

-Both the top- and bottom covers are quite dirty so they have to be cleaned properly.
-The way to do this is to leave them in mild soap water for a few days.
-This will remove the dust and dissolve the grease.
+Both the top and bottom covers are quite dirty, so they need to be cleaned properly.
+The way to do this is to leave them in mild soapy water for a few days.
+This will remove dust and dissolve grease.

-Also, the four rubber feet are removed before the cleaning.
-The reason for this is that these rubber feet will become "sticky" if they are exposed to retrobrighting chemicals.
+The four rubber feet are also removed before cleaning, as they can become "sticky" if exposed to retrobrighting chemicals.

-After cleaning the top- and bottom cover looks way better.
+After cleaning, the top and bottom covers look much better.
 There are some cable burn marks (and marks in general) on the covers.
-I will leave these as they are as they do not degrade the aesthetics in any significant way.
+I will leave these as they are, as they do not significantly affect the aesthetics.

-Below are some pictures of the covers after cleaning - but before retrobrighting.
+Below are some pictures of the covers after cleaning—but before retrobrighting.

 <p align="center">
     <img src="Images/Case07.jpeg" alt="Description" width="800">